 Each condition also has trademark symptoms that help distinguish their presence.
 UTIs are most commonly tied to pee-related symptoms, like painful urination or needing to go to the bathroom more often than normal.
 According to Dr. Hariton, BV’s signature symptoms include grayish-white vaginal discharge, fishy odor, and vaginal itching or irritation.

-How do doctors diagnose BV vs. a UTI?
+How do doctors diagnose BV vs. UTI?

 While you may want to turn to over-the-counter remedies for your potential BV or UTI, Dr. Hariton suggests visiting your healthcare provider instead.
 It can be hard to self-diagnose your BV or UTI since their symptoms often overlap.